 Taylor was a shrewd producer and businessman, and jazz musicians wanted and deserved some of the new found post-war prosperity.
 Taylor took them there, and many of us, including me, went along for the ride.

 There is a lot of fantastic material about Creed, his labels and his artists, all over the Internet.
 There are some fascinating autobiographies, I even hear a rumour one may be in the works for Creed Taylor.
 Doug Payne has a widely quoted and referenced website that has exhaustively cataloged the release of CTI and its related labels.
 But there isn’t a great place to go to cross reference all of the information throughout Creeds career.

 That’s what I’m going to try to do.
 I’m going to go through as many of the albums Taylor produced over an amazing career.
 Look at the people, the music, the artists, and the businesses involved and try to put together a referenceable resource that ties all that together.

 I’m lucky that I’ve been able to make contact with Doug, and he has agreed to let me embed or copy his material.
 He’s also been an invaluable resource for questions.
 I’m not an expert on jazz or the works of Creed Taylor, just a fan that wants to share his work and the work of hundreds of artists he worked with.

-Each week I’ll try to post an album, or two as individual entries.
+Each week I’ll try to post an entry, or two entries.
 Everything will be tagged with the main artist name and the label it was recorded for.
 For example, all albums released on Verve, all material by Bob James.

 Here are the major content categories I plan to cover